-National validation criteria Evidence required 3.1 Consultation and validation of the CEIAG Award That management of the Award: includes regular reviews with key stakeholders that help the management team to evaluate the Award's effectiveness and maintain its local and national currency accommodates the context and needs of different types of learning provider responds to changes in national policies for CEIAG responds to evidence of established and emerging good practice in CEIAG.
-3.2 Assessor selection, training, development, moderation and support That management of the Award: ensures that assessors have a clear role specification (including knowledge and skills), training and effective support meetings ensures that consistency is assured between assessors and provides moderation opportunities to check that they are working to the same standard.
-3.3 Levels of support offered by the provider of the CEIAG Award to That management of the Award:provides support for learning providers that can be enhanced by face-to-

-National validation criteria Evidence required learning providers seeking to gain the Award face and/or online training/CPD events, resources and consultations, as appropriate ensures that support and advice processes are separate from external assessment processes.
+National validation criteria Evidence required 3.1 Consultation and validation of the CEIAG Award That management of the Award: includes regular reviews with key stakeholders that help the management team to evaluate the Award's effectiveness and maintain its local and national currency accommodates the context and needs of different types of learning provider responds to changes in national policies for CEIAG.
+3.2 Assessor selection, training, development, moderation and support That management of the Award: ensures that assessors have a clear role specification (including knowledge and skills), training and effective support meetings seeks to secure consistency between assessors and provides moderation opportunities to ensure that they are working to the same standard.
+3.3 Levels of support offered by the provider of the CEIAG Award to learning providers seeking to secure the Award That management of the Award: provides support for learning providers that can be enhanced by training/CPD events and/or through consultations with the Award provider and its staff ensures that support and advice processes are separate from external assessment processes.